Behavioral interview question and answer tips

 If you prepare to answer behavioral interview questions, you'll be armed with examples no matter what you're asked.

 When asked a traditional question like, "What would you do if you had a customer who wasn't interested in buying the product?" you can make up a story.
-But when you're asked behavioral questions, the interviewer is listening for specific examples of how you have handled situations or problems in the past.
+But what is a behavioral interview and how do you respond to it?

-When presented with interview questions beginning with phrases like "tell me about a time when" or "give me an example of" the interviewer wants to hear your real-life examples.
-When interviewers ask such behavioral interview questions, they are listening for examples of how you handled situations similar to the ones you may handle for this company.
+Behavioral interviewing is when an interviewer asks questions that begin with phrases like "tell me about a time when" or "give me an example of."
+When you're presented with behavioral interview questions, interviewers are listening for examples of how you handled situations similar to the ones you may handle for this company.
 This is your chance to talk about your accomplishments.
 If you can demonstrate through examples (preferably recent ones) that you've succeeded in certain areas of interest, you'll likely be considered a strong candidate for the position.
 After all, if you did it somewhere else yesterday, you can do it for this company tomorrow.

 Your success stories should include the situation, the action you took and the result.
 Here is an example if you were interviewing for a sales position: